bonardalfin/ArduinoMidiDrumController/README.md

 - For Hihat Pedal :
   - Midi Note Close (0-127)
   - Midi Note Pedal (0-127)

-You can use Arduino Pro Micro (Recomended) or Arduino Leonardo (Not tested yet) *I still using Bahasa Indonesia on Code, Just use google translate.
+You can use Arduino Pro Micro (Recomended) or Arduino Leonardo (Not tested yet).

+*I still using Bahasa Indonesia on Code, Just use google translate.

 To do :
 - Adding LCD Display module